GDavidG/precedent/README.md

 b.
 When a WITNESS votes with the majority, their REPUTATION improves and no new deposit bonding requirements are imposed.

 Deposit Bonding terms cannot be extended ad hoc.
 Even in the event of the imposition of additional bonding requirements, the term of the original deposit bond remains intact.

-A system of deposit bonds tied to the WITNESS’ REPUTATIONS ensures that bad actors do not have an incentive to abuse the network.
-See generally: Bitcoin Contracts: Deposit Bonds and Distributed Oracles System for Cryptocurrency Contracts (Oracle mediated-timelock transactions)

 The protocol recognizes when a particular pubkey has entered into a deposit bond contract with the protocol.
 If a user’s reputation begins to wane, the protocol will impose a greater deposit bond requirement for the duration of the prior bond contract, this is referred to as the PENALTY.